jeffdoolittle/jeffdoolittle.github.com/software-leadership/leadership-style-matrix.md

 ## Transformational

 Transformational leaders catalyze leadership in others.
 They work to enable a healthy environment where trust can grow naturally.
 Every group experiences a lack of empowerment at times.
-Transformational leaders discover creative ways to shore it up with their own efforts.
-They frequently and consistently encourage other group members to mutually empower one another.
+Transformational leaders discover creative ways to shore it up.
+They frequently and consistently guide the group toward mutually self-reinforcing empowerment.

 Upon discovering ambiguity regarding [value creation](/software-leadership/software-leadership-distilled#value-creators) expectations, the transformational leader takes necessary action to resolve the ambiguity as quickly and efficiently as possible.
 They regularly evaluate the fitness and alignment of group members for their individual [area of primary responsibility](/software-leadership/software-leadership-distilled#areas-of-primary-responsibility).

-Transformational leaders may manage in the sense of helping to define processes and practices.
-They avoid managing people.
+Transformational leaders may manage in the sense of helping to define processes and practices, but they avoid managing people.

 Transformational success metrics involve personal responsibility for individual [areas of primary responsibility](/software-leadership/software-leadership-distilled#areas-of-primary-responsibility) and group member effectiveness in [building trust, fighting for clarity, and empowering others](/software-leadership/software-leadership-distilled#areas-of-shared-responsibility) in the group.